MrDongdongLin/MrDongdongLin.github.io/_publications/2017-08-01-cryptanalyzing-an-image-scrambling-encryption-algorithm-of-pixel-bits.md

 ---
-title: "Cryptanalyzing an image-scrambling encryption algorithm of pixel bits"
+title: "Cryptanalyzing an image-scrambling encryption algorithm of pixel bits (ESI Highly Cited Paper)"
 collection: publications
 permalink: /publication/Cryptanalyzing an image-scrambling encryption algorithm of pixel bits
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'